Shakthi-lakshmanan-2006/KodeKloud_devops_challenge/Day 63.md

 If using KodeKloud environment:

-- Get the node IP
+- Get the node IP.
 - Open in browser:

 ```